forestgrape/coronavirus/coronavirus.md

     - alveolar type 2 cells
     - alveolar macrophages
 * infection but no replication
-    - dentritic cells [check: if ACE2 expressed/other mechanism of phagocytosis]: aptosis induce
+    - dendritic cells [check: if ACE2 expressed/other mechanism of phagocytosis]: aptosis induce
 * no entry
     - Cells not expressing ACE2.
 Except if the cells phagocyte virions on their own and the virions are able to fuse the membranes once phagocyted.

 > Even if the virions can't attach to a cell and/or induce cell entry, phagocytosis can be induced by the cell alone:  e.g. for antibody marked virions which may get phagocyted by macrophages.
-This is both relevant upon reinfection and for the design of vaccacines.
+This is both relevant upon reinfection and for the design of vaccines.
 Antibodies against the outer membrane proteins (e.g. the spike) can be a two-sided sword.

 ### tissue tropism
-* coronaviruses are often is tissues with large aptical surface and the [virions are released](#orientation-matters) again on the aptical side to spread via the covering fluids.
+* coronaviruses are often is tissues with large apical surface and the [virions are released](#orientation-matters) again on the apical side to spread via the covering fluids.
-* coronaviruses are to big to diffuse effiently inside tissues [to verify].
+* coronaviruses are to big to diffuse efficiently inside tissues [to verify].

 The tissue tropism of SARS-CoV-2 is in the section [Tissue Tropism of SARS-CoV-2](#tissue-tropism-of-sars-cov-2)